VU-BEAM-Lab/DNNBeamforming/README.md

   - conda install pytorch torchvision cpuonly -c pytorch
   - pip install git+git://github.com/stared/livelossplot.git

+3 - Run jupyter notebook from within the folder containing the training and evaluation scripts.
+For example, via the anaconda powershell prompt, you can launch a jupyter notebook by typing the following:
+  - jupyter notebook

 IMPORTANT NOTES:

 (a) - Restart anaconda powershell prompt after livelossplot installation.

 (b) - Make sure to activate the aium environment once restarted.

-3 - Run jupyter notebook from within the folder containing the training and evaluation scripts.
-For example, via the anaconda powershell prompt, you can launch a jupyter notebook by typing the following:

-jupyter notebook
+(c) - Go to https://pytorch.org/ to edit the fourth bullet in step 2 according to your system and GPU availability.

 ## RUNNING THE CODE